nikunjsanghai/Intermediate_Programming_Cplusplus/Week6/L_and_R_values.md

 **r-value** simply means, an object that has no identifiable location in memory (i.e. having an address).

-Anything that is capable of returning a constant expression or value.
-Expression like a+b will return some constant.

-r-value” refers to data value that is stored at some address in memory.
+Anything that is capable of returning a constant expression or value.Expression like a+b will return some constant."r-value” refers to data value that is stored at some address in memory.
 A r-value is an expression, that can’t have a value assigned to it, which means r-value can appear on right but not on left hand side of an assignment operator(=).

 ```
 // declare 'a', 'b' an object of type 'int'
 int a = 1, b;